5l1v3r1/AutoPWNs/README.md

 # AutoPWNs

-This is a repo where I stored the AutoPWN scripts that I have made for vulnerable machines from different platforms.
+This is a repo where I store the AutoPWN scripts that I make for vulnerable machines from different platforms.

 # Languages